moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="approveErc20"></a>
 # **approveErc20**
-> AccountControllerResponse approveErc20(authorization, name, inputBody)
+> TransactionAPIResponse approveErc20(authorization, name, inputBody)